 A Gonzo Journey Through Berlin's Absinthe Bars

 Berlin has four absinthe bars.
-I don’t think that’s nearly enough, as there are 3.5 million people in Berlin.
+I don’t think that’s nearly enough.
 I decided to visit them in one night to see if I, in not becoming a degenerate, might encourage the building of more.

 This article originally appeared on MUNCHIES in June 2015.

 I tasted absinthe for the first time in the late 90s.
 A bar in the Welsh coastal town I lived in was rumoured to have imported a crate of it from somewhere—the Czech Republic or Hungary, perhaps.
 No one knew exactly, but somewhere that sounded like old forests and goblets.
 We drank it in the afternoons at the window tables.
 Outside, grey surf smashed against the pebble beach.
 Inside, green waves broke against our brains.
 We had no idea what we were doing, and neither did the bar.
 They gave it to us undiluted, without la louche, and we dropped our sugar cubes straight into the spirit.
 We dipped thumbs into our glasses and lit the tips on fire.
 We staggered about, drunker than we'd ever been, unaware that what we were drinking was absinthe in name alone.
 Possibly it was 'Hill's Absinthe', one of the bohemian versions first imported to the UK once the ban was lifted, but this is (I now know) a drink regarded by The Wormwood Society to be merely a luminous green, 70 percent ABV vodka.
 We were children who thought they were men.